enkidevs/curriculum/python-playground-questions/python-playground-core/calculator-class/calculator-class.md

 Each of them should take two variables as input and return the calculation described in the name.

-Finally, outside of the class call each method.
+Finally, outside of the class, call each method.